dcdillon/npi/README.md

 # npi

 #### db.sql
 This file contains MySQL commands for creating the database and table to contain the data.
+Before running `insert_npi_data.py` you should execute these commands on the MySQL server you wish to store data in.

 #### insert_npi_data.py
 This is a python script that can be called as follows: